 Injection tooling process has been greatly accelerated with the advancement of CAD software and their ability troubleshoot designs, perform simulations on performance, tolerance, and strength.

-Additionally, customers can shorten the time to part production by using intermediate and stage tooling, also known as Rapid Injection Tooling, Bridge Tooling and Production Tooling.
+Additionally, customers can shorten the time to part production by using intermediate and stage tooling based on the quantity of parts needed.

 Here is a look at the different types of tooling available:

-Rapid Injection Tooling is a great “get started” tooling method for prototyping, pre-production and some types of production, and can reduce wait time for companies that need to begin manufacturing.
+Our low volume tooling and moulding service is ideal for prototyping, pre-production and some types of production, and can reduce wait time for companies that need to begin manufacturing.

 Tool materials for Production Tooling may include NAK80, H-13, and both S7 and S20 steel.
 Available features include both mechanical and electronic undercuts formed with slides or lifters.
-Production tooling also allows textures, is tool modifiable and insert moulding capable.
-Polish is also finer with Production Tooling with NAK80 and H-13 and S7 steel performing best.
-As with other types of tooling, inspection reports are included with first articles and the mould is two shot capable.
+As with our low volume tooling, we provide inspection reports and off-tool samples.

 The design and decision to move forward with tool production has come a long way.
 As the demand for shortened product development cycles only increases, GoProto is here to help you determine the type of tool needed, and then produce the right tool for any design stage or level of production.